m110/grafcli/README.md

 ## How?

-Grafcli connects directly to ElasticSearch and modifies dashboards' documents.
+Grafcli connects directly to one of Grafana's backends (ElasticSearch, SQLite, MySQL, PostgreSQL)  and modifies dashboards.
 However, this is all hidden behind an interface you already know well, similar to *nix filesystem.

 ## Requirements